Hydro-Air Portable Aeration System Treats Water for Bacteria, Iron and Hydrogen Sulfide

-A properly designed aeration system takes into account both water volume and water quality.
-Chemical oxygen demand (COD) must be tested to determine how much air is required to sufficiently oxygenate the water.
-This evaluation is essential to properly size an aeration system.
+A properly designed aeration system isn’t based on just water volume, but also water quality.
+Chemical Oxygen Demand (COD) and Biological Oxygen Demand (BOD) needs to be tested to determine how much air is required to sufficiently oxygenate the water.
+If this information isn’t included, it is likely you are not properly sizing your aeration system.

 Hydrozonix offers it’s HYDRO2-Aire process which provides customized solutions for each application.
 Traditionally you have an option of choosing diffuser type aeration or venturi type aeration.
 Although the capital costs can be similar the operating cost of a venturi aeration system can be up to 8 times higher than a diffuser type system.
 Alternatively, diffuser type system relies on passive diffusion and require longer retention times to allow oxygen to be absorbed.
 Venturi systems have the advantage though when it comes to mass transfer efficiency.
 A venturi system can diffuse oxygen much quicker and effectively and does not need longer retention times.
 In short, smaller tanks or locations when retention time is short 1-2 days, venturi systems will be much more effective, but in larger pits with longer retention times (greater than 3 days) a diffuser type system is much more cost effective.

 As a result, the it’s HYDRO2-Aire programs utilizes both types of system to provide a suitable option for your application in both rental and purchase options.